yasin90008/KITO/README.md

 ## Usage:

-Run these commands to Run Wi-Jam
+Run these commands to Run Dark-WiFi

 ### > For Linux:

-To use the Wi-Jam type the following commands in Terminal:
+To use the Dark-WiFi type the following commands in Terminal:
 ```
 apt-get install git
 apt-get install python